dbu/symfony-speed/README.md

-Symfony Frontend Performance Optimiziation Demo
+Symfony Frontend Performance Optimization Demo
 ===============================================

 This demo contains a couple of branches that demonstrate the steps from a